FIRST-Tech-Challenge/ftcdocs/docs/source/apriltag/vision_portal/visionportal_webcams/visionportal-webcams.rst

   low-distortion lens making it perfect for object tracking and motion detection.
 * The Arducam required a patch to the SDK and EasyOpenCV to work properly at high speeds, so it is not guaranteed to work properly with the FTC SDK prior to SDK 9.0.
+* The Control and Expansion Hubs don't work with more than one Arducam OV9281 at a time, unless the `Serial Number Tool <https://docs.arducam.com/UVC-Camera/Serial-Number-Tool-Guide/>` is used to reassign at least one of their serial numbers.

 **Supported Resolutions** in YUY2 format: 1280x720, 1280x800.
 Note frame
 rate limitations.